carpenterjaeden/Future_Transportation/README.md

 ### Project

+## How to use the program
+There are three arguments available:
+--user: this is the default argument that makes the program only accept user input parameters
+--random: this makes the program accept randomly input parameters --la x: this makes the program perform x random analyses and shows the longitudal data

+ex: 'python main.py --la 100'

 ## Infrastructure.py
 For the infrastructures, the system will be American.
 There will be two different available forms of infrastructure based off the most prevalent forms found in the US.